bbc/audio-orchestration/packages/cloud-sync-client/Readme.md

 # cloud-sync-client

 This is a fork of [2-IMMERSE/cloud-sync](https://github.com/2-IMMERSE/cloud-sync) to provide a self-contained and slightly modernised build of the client only.
-A more recently updated version of the server software is available in [bbc/cloud-sync](https://github.com/bbc/cloud-sync).
+The original repository still contains the server software.

 ## Changes